wdemp/aws-solutions-architect-associate-prep/IAM.md

  For all users(except the root user), permissions must grant access to AWS services ( this is done through IAM policies)
  - IAM provides ID services - but also coordinates with STS(Security Token Services) allow ID Federation (the use of external IDS)

+Best Practices:
+- Delete your root access keys
+- Activate MFA on your root account
+-